 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-Art work entered in the contest may be up to 26 inches by 26 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
-It should also follow all the rules posted here.
+Art work entered in the contest may be up to 26 inches by 26 inches (including the frame), may be up to 4 inches in depth, and not weigh more than 15 pounds.

 If you would like more information on the annual Congressional District Art Competition, including this year's deadlines, please submit the following form.